Connection Over Site-to-Site VPN

 - The two environments do not have to be in the same geographical area or region.

 - The connection is free of charge.

-You can connect your Oracle Cloud Infrastructure environment and your Oracle Cloud Infrastructure Classic environment with an IPSec VPN.
+You can connect your Oracle Cloud Infrastructure environment and your Oracle Cloud Infrastructure Classic environment with Site-to-Site VPN.
 The connection facilitates a hybrid deployment with application components that are set up across the two environments.
 You can also use the connection to migrate workloads from Oracle Cloud Infrastructure Classic to Oracle Cloud Infrastructure.
-Compared to using the Oracle network for the connection: you can set up the IPSec VPN yourself in a matter of minutes.
+Compared to using the Oracle network for the connection: you can set up Site-to-Site VPN yourself in a matter of minutes.
 Compared to FastConnect: you don't incur the additional cost and operational overhead of working with a FastConnect partner.